1992 PBA Third Conference finals: Game 1

 Nelson Asaytono, Al Solis and Ricric Marata combined for 59 points to take over from a shackled Tony Harris, who was limited to his lowest output of the conference with only 31 points.
 The Meaties were never seriously threatened after a hot third period in which they outscored Seven-Up, 14–8 in a span of four minutes to seize a 71–59 lead.

 Game 2

 Tony Harris pumped in all but two of Swift's 23 points in the final period to salvaged a win.
-Harris capped his brilliant game with six straight points in the last 55 seconds to outlast the entire Seven-Up crew.
+Harris capped his game with six straight points in the last 55 seconds to outlast the entire Seven-Up crew.

 Game 3

 Swift broke the game apart in the third quarter under a 21-point barrage in a stretch of eight minutes to forge ahead at 88–75.
 Seven-Up could only come closest at 87–98, before falling back as many as 18 points, 91–109.
 The Meaties' local starters; Jack Tanuan, Nelson Asaytono, Rudy Distrito and Al Solis combined for 63 points while Tony Harris scored 49 points.